sanctuary-js/sanctuary-def/README.md

 //   1)  0.5 :: Number
 //
 //   The value at position 1 is not a member of ‘Integer’.
+//
+//   See http://example.com/my-package#Integer for information about the Integer type.

 rem (42) (0);
 // !
 TypeError: Invalid value